bitcoin-sv/bdk/documentation/docs/index.md

 |               |-- core_doc
 ```

-- File `include/core/ScryptVersion.hpp` contains full version's information of how and when the installer was built.
+- File `include/core/SESDKVersion.hpp` contains full version's information of how and when the installer was built.
 - `include/core/sv` directory contains all `*.h` and `*.hpp` files from bsv source code.
-- `include/core` directory contains all extra `*.h` and `*.hpp` files declaring additional functionalities in bscrypt core.
+- `include/core` directory contains all extra `*.h` and `*.hpp` files declaring additional functionalities in Script Engine SDK core.
 - lib directory contains all archives (static) and runtime (shared) libraries.
 - Documentation directory contains html documents.

 ## Usages
-BScrypt is a multi languages library, it allows users to work with `C++`, `Java` and `Python`.
+Script Engine SDK is a multi languages library, it allows users to work with `C++`, `Java` and `Python`.

 #### C++
-To build a C++ program using bscrypt, it needs to link with the installed bscrypt:
+To build a C++ program using Script Engine SDK, it needs to link with the installed Script Engine SDK:

 - Let compiler know additional include directories are
-    - `/path/to/bscrypt_install/include`
+    - `/path/to/sesdk_install/include`
-    - `/path/to/bscrypt_install/include/secp256k1`
+    - `/path/to/sesdk_install/include/secp256k1`
-    - `/path/to/bscrypt_install/include/univalue`
+    - `/path/to/sesdk_install/include/univalue`
-    - `/path/to/bscrypt_install/include/core`
+    - `/path/to/sesdk_install/include/core`
-- Let the compiler know additional library directory is `/path/to/bscrypt_install/lib`
+- Let the compiler know additional library directory is `/path/to/sesdk_install/lib`

 To simplify for C++ code there are only one single file to include
 ```c++